Rapid Recap: Tang discusses staff, recruiting and workouts

 FUN TO WATCH

-An item that will be short and sweet is just pointing out Tang's response when asked how competitive he thinks his team will be and how successful they can be in year one.
+An item that will be short and sweet is just pointing out Tang's response when asked how competitive he thinks his team will be in year one.
 He didn't want to promise a certain amount of wins or accolades out of the gate.

-But he did reply by saying that fans can expect them to work hard, play connected, play together and that they would be fun to watch.
+But he did say that fans can expect them to work hard, play together and that they would be fun to watch.

 ENORMOUS UPSIDE